 Green Light and Seed Germination

 Green light mediates seed germination in some species.
 Seeds use green light to evaluate whether the environment is good for growing.
 If a seed germinates in a shady spot, it can be detrimental to the plant because it will not get enough light to grow.
 A seed that senses a shaded environment may avoid these adverse conditions by staying dormant and not germinating.
 Shade environments are enriched in green relative to red and blue light.
 Seeds of different species show a range of responses to green light.
 Green light prevents seed germination in some species like ryegrass (a grass that grows in tufts) and Chondrilla (a plant related to dandelion).
 Surprisingly, green light can stimulate seed germination in a number of uncommon species like Aeschynomene, Tephrosia, Solidago, Cyrtopodium, and Atriplex.
 There are several factors that affect seed germination, such as soil moisture, soil type, temperature, photoperiod, and light quality.
 Light quality prevents germination at inappropriate times that could potentially compromise survival.
-At this point, the impact of green light on cannabis seed germination is not known.
+At this point, the impact of green light on certain plants' seed germination is not known.

 Green Light and Flowering

-When it comes to growing cannabis, many cultivators are most interested in the quality of light used for the flowering stage.
+When it comes to growing certain plants, many cultivators are most interested in the quality of light used for the flowering stage.
 In many plants, flowering is mainly regulated by two main photoreceptors: cryptochrome and phytochrome.
 Both photoreceptors primarily respond to blue light but can respond to green light as well, although to a much smaller degree.
 Green light is effective at accelerating flowering in a number of species.
-Although no cannabis-specific experiments have been performed, increased green light may encourage flowering.
+Although no plant-specific experiments have been performed, increased green light may encourage flowering.
 Once flowering has begun, it’s important to provide plants with a “full spectrum” light that has high amounts of blue and red light, and moderate amounts of green light, in order for photosynthesis to be optimized.